Skip to content

 How Much Does a $500,000 Annuity Pay?

 How much does a $500,000 annuity pay?
-For many retirees, half a million dollars is the cornerstone of their retirement income plan.
-The key question isn’t just, “What’s the number?” but “Will that number reliably support my lifestyle for the rest of my life?”
-Partnering with Diversified Insurance Brokers, you can compare lifetime income options from more than 100 top-rated carriers and turn that $500,000 into a predictable paycheck you can’t outlive.
-On this page, you’ll see example payout ranges, test scenarios with a real-time income calculator, and understand the major factors that determine how much income your annuity can provide.
+For many retirees, half a million dollars is the cornerstone of a retirement income plan.
+The most important question isn’t just “What’s the payout?” — it’s whether the income can reliably support your lifestyle for the rest of your life without forcing you to depend on market withdrawals at the wrong time.
+With Diversified Insurance Brokers, you can compare lifetime income options from 100+ top-rated carriers and evaluate how a $500,000 premium can be turned into a predictable paycheck you can’t outlive.
+On this page, you can model scenarios using a real-time income calculator, learn what actually determines annuity income, and see how retirees use annuities to build a personal pension that anchors the rest of the plan.

 See Your $500,000 Annuity Income